-(c) A Certificate of Clearance (COC) from the Criminal Investigation Department in Singapore to certify that you have no criminal record in Singapore.
+(B) A Certificate of Clearance (COC) from the Criminal Investigation Department of the Singapore Police Force (SPF) to certify that you have no criminal record in Singapore.

 Please refer to https://eservices.police.gov.sg/content/policehubhome/homepage/certificate-of-clearance-hub.html for information on applying for a COC from the Singapore Police Force (SPF).

 To support your application for the COC, you should submit to SPF a softcopy of this Notice, and a letter indicating your purpose for the COC i.e., for registration of marriage in Thailand.
 The letter to SPF should also include your partner’s particulars (as reflected in his/her passport biodata page and national ID card).

 (C) A letter from your employer stating your present occupation and monthly salary.

 (D) The original passports and identity cards for both your partner and yourself (photocopies will not be accepted)

 (E) If your partner is a Thai / Myanmar national, you will also need to bring along a letter from Work Permit Department (WPD) of the Ministry of Manpower in Singapore to show that your partner has no prior work permit record with the Department.